IBM/websphere-api-connect/README.md

 Click Save at the top right corner.
 You see the following message:

 `
-Creating the developer portal...
-Creating the developer portal for catalog "Sandbox" may take a few minutes.
-You will receive an email with the portal is available.
+Creating the developer portal for catalog 'Sandbox' may take a few minutes.
+You will receive an email when the portal is available.
 `

 After you received the email, go to the **Portal URL** and you will see something like this.